 In 2018, the blue haven of California became the first state in the nation to mandate diversity for publicly traded companies headquartered within its confines.
 Under the new law, such corporations must have at least one woman on their board of directors by the end of 2019.
 By the end of July 2021, boards with five members must contain at least two female members, and there must be three women on boards with six or more members.

-Despite the obvious constitutional concerns over the legislation, acknowledged even by arch-progressive then-Governor Jerry Brown as he signed it, the law has yet to face a court challenge.
+it, the law has yet to face a court challenge.
 That likely has to do with the fact that it would be a public relations disaster for a corporation, or even a slighted male executive, to challenge the mantra of diversity in California.
 This is the unspoken climate of intimidation that comes with the cult of “inclusion” in modern times.

 Illinois is now attempting to take things a step further, with a bill that has already passed the state House and is being taken up by the Senate, mandating that blacks, as well as females, be placed on the boards of corporations headquartered in the Land of Lincoln.
 Hispanics immediately cried foul, and Latinos were quickly added to the list of required board members.

 That still may not be enough to assuage Democrats with eyes firmly fixed on all the various colors of the progressive rainbow.

 “[W]e have a lot of people that have expressed some concerns here that this bill really is not as inclusive as some would like it to be,” Senate Commerce and Economic Development Committee Chairwoman Laura Murphy said of the legislation, “because there are various groups that are left out of the discussion.”